gammapy/gammapy/docs/obs/dm.rst

 Classes
 -------

-Gammapy helps with data management using a multi-layered set of classes:
+Gammapy helps with data management using a multi-layered set of classes.
+The job of the DataManager and DataStore is to make it easy and fast to locate files and select subsets of observations.

 * The `~gammapy.obs.DataManager` represents a configuration (usually read from a YAML file) of directories and index files specifying where